 It's not cheap, yacht insurance.
 Is it worth taking the risk yourself, and doing without it?
-After all, it's not a legal requirement - not here in the UK, anyway.
+After all, in some countries it's not even a legal requirement.

-But it makes a great deal of sense to have it, and here's why...
+But it makes a great deal of sense to have it, and here's four good reasons why...

 So yes, whatever the size and value of your boat or the extent of your cruising ambitions, you do need yacht insurance in one form or another.